 Philadelphia 1890 – Paris 1976

-Legendary photographer, painter, and maker of objects and films, Man Ray was on the most versatile and inventive artists of XX century.
+Legendary photographer, painter and author of objects and films, Man Ray was among the most versatile and creative artists of the twentieth century.
 Born in Philadelphia in 1890, he experienced the Greenwich Village at the time of the avant-garde, following the famous Armory show in New York in 1913; Paris in the twenties and thirties, in which he played a key role in the Dada and Surrealist Movements; the Hollywood of the 1940s, where he joined other European war refugees; and finally Paris again until his death in 1976.